 Previous Project | Next Project | Back to Project Type

-700 square feet - Interior design for Welsh Nationality classroom at the Cathedral of Learning, Pittsburgh, PA.
+700 square feet - Interior design for Welsh Nationality classroom at the University of Pittsburgh's Cathedral of Learning, Pittsburgh, PA.

 The Welsh Nationality Room at the Cathedral of Learning, reflecting a need for a lasting witness to Welsh history and heritage in the Pittsburgh region, takes its cues from a rich personal architectural culture of Welsh chapels, or capels.

 Preliminary schematic sketches for the room were drawn from the interior of a 1787-era Welsh chapel.
 These chapels would traditionally have been in a "long house" with wooden pews and a pulpit at one end of the structure and the pastor’s living quarters at the other end.